 Discuss with your insurance agent all the specific features of your vehicle—the different modifications of your vehicle may affect what coverage you need.
 Remember, your car is unique and should have a policy that reflects it.

 Your “modern classic” is still a classic.
-If you are unsure of what category your car may fall into by insurance definitions, contact your local Avery Hall agent at 410-742-5111.
-Our trusted advisors can help you find what the perfect coverage for your pride and joy.
+If you are unsure of what category your classic car may fall into by insurance definitions, contact your local Avery Hall Insurance agent in Salisbury, Maryland today or request a free quote on our website.
+Our trusted advisors can help you find what the perfect coverage is for your pride and joy.